jouni/j-elements/docs/pages/prototypes/tokens.md

 ## Outline

-Focus outlines are the primary use case for these properties.
+Focus outlines are the primary use case for these tokens.

 <render-props>